akshaygulabrao/flappybird-monorepo/README.md

 In this repository, I replicate prior work on the flappy bird game.
 I technically was successful, but had significant issues with the stability of learning.
 Upon further reflection, I noticed that all prior work also had significant issues with the stability of learning, but avoided showing this problem through clever display tricks, or chart omission.

+## Flappy Bird
+Flappy bird is a mobile game from 2013 that went viral.
+The concept is simple: fly through gaps in a stream of pillars.
+The pillars are of varying heights.
+The difficulty lies is precisely managing the velocity and position of the bird against gravity.
+[Play Flappy Bird](https://flappybird.io).

+The observation space in this environment is 12 features: the height of the last pipe, the height of the next 2 pipes, the horizontal distances to each of the 3 pipes, the velocity of the bird, and the y-position of the bird.
+The action space is 2 actions: jump and do nothing.
+Jumping makes you move upward on the screen, and you must weight for gravity to naturally bring you back down.

+The reward system in this game is:
+- 0.1 points for staying alive
+- -0.5 points for hitting the top of the screen
+- -1 point for dying
+- 1 point for passing through a pipe

 ## Background

 ### Markov Decision Processes